yegor256/blog/_posts/2014/jun/2014-06-19-avoid-string-concatenation.md

 {% endhighlight %}

-The need to include an additional JAR dependency to your classpath may be considered a downside with this method:
+The need to include an additional JAR dependency to your classpath may be considered a downside with this method (get its latest versions in [Maven Central](http://search.maven.org/)):

 {% highlight xml %}
 <dependency>
   <groupId>org.apache.commons</groupId>
   <artifactId>commons-lang3</artifactId>
-  <version>3.3.2</version>
 </dependency>
 {% endhighlight %}